SERVICES

 In that case, you need Copy Editing.

 Copy editing only focuses on the rightness of what appears on the page, the “copy” as they say in newspaper-speak.
-It corrects and standardizes grammar, spelling, punctuation, and formatting while addressing missing or extra words.
+It corrects and standardizes grammar, spelling, punctuation, and formatting while catching missing or extra elements.

-Copy editing gets your book ready for the ball, making sure everything is just right before it heads into the next phase of publishing.
+Copy editing ensures word, line, and space is just right before your work heads into the next phase of publishing.

 __________